zcox/gemini-cli-telemetry/README.md

 gemini -p "write a haiku about your favorite animal"
 ```

-In the first terminal, you'll see output similar to this (edited for brevity):
+In the first terminal, you'll see output similar to this:

 ```
 {"event_name":"gemini_cli.user_prompt","prompt":"write a haiku about your favorite animal"}